Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 The envelope specific entropy of sub-Neptunes declines steadily for most of their evolution.
 During this phase, the upper mantle remains in a liquid state, vigorously convecting and efficiently releasing thermal energy from the rock/iron interior.
 This results in a negligible temperature difference between the mantle surface and the bottom of the H/He envelope, aligning with earlier models that assume the rock/iron interior temperature is equal to the temperature at the base of the envelope.
 However, our improved rock/iron evolution model reveals a distinct second phase with contrasting behavior.
 This occurs when the surface of the mantle begins to solidify, significantly reducing the efficiency of heat transport due to the high viscosity of the solid mantle.
 Without adequate heat from the deep interior, the envelope contracts more rapidly (blue of Figure \ref{entropy-rcb}).
 This transition is abrupt, reflecting the vast difference in the efficiency of magma convection versus solid mantle convection.
 Importantly, though, the solid mantle convection phase is rare, appearing only in the 0.1\% H/He mass model by 10 Gyr shown in the middle left panel.

-In most cases, the thermal evolution of a sub-Neptune's envelope is primarily controlled by its own energy budget (as in Eq. \ref{thermalcontraction}) as well as the heat capacity of the rock/iron core, making it relatively insensitive to the solidification processes occurring deep within the rock/iron interior.
+In most cases, the thermal evolution of a sub-Neptune's envelope is primarily controlled by its own energy budget (as in Eq. \ref{thermalcontraction}), making it relatively insensitive to the solidification processes occurring deep within the rock/iron interior.
 However, exceptions arise for planets with both a substantial rock/iron interior($\geq 8 M_\oplus$) and a small envelope mass (H/He mass fraction $\leq$ 0.2\%).
-In such cases, the planet's energy reservoir is predominantly governed by the rock/iron core, causing the envelope's contraction rate to be directly influenced by the cooling rate of the mantle.
+In such cases, the planet's energy reservoir is predominantly governed by the rock/iron core, causing the envelope's contraction rate to be directly influenced by both the cooling rate and the physical state of the mantle.
 As the bottom of the mantle solidifies, the mantle's cooling rate accelerates, due to the reduced heat input from the iron core.
 This leads to a sudden increase in the envelope contraction rate.
-Figure \ref{entropy-temperature} illustrates these shifts in contraction rates, which coincide with the phase transition at the CMB, as shown in the right panel.
+Figure \ref{entropy-temperature} illustrates these shifts in both the envelope's contraction rate (left panel) and the mantle's cooling rate (right panel), which coincide with the phase transition at the CMB (circles).
+After the phase transition, the iron core begins to decouple from the thermal evolution of the mantle and envelope.
 These model planets have a H/He mass fraction of 0.2\%.

 Radiogenic heating typically has minimal impact on thermal contraction, particularly during the early stages of a planet's evolution (ages $<1Gyr$) and after the mantle surface has solidified.
 Its influence becomes significant primarily for planets with both a low rock/iron core mass and a low envelope mass, as these conditions result in a limited envelope energy reservoir.